Learn About Bulk Mailing and Tracking → Bulk Parcels

 Restricted Delivery: Available for all services except Marketing Mail Marketing Parcels.

-Registered Mail: Available for Ground Advantage only, and only when not using eVS.
+Registered Mail: Available for Ground Advantage only, and only when not using eVS or USPS Ship.

 These are just some of the additional services available.
 Please ask us or check with USPS if you need a service that is not listed here.